Learn Something New: 101 New Skills to Learn Starting Today

 Change.
 Specifically, habit change, is right in my wheelhouse.
 I have written dozens of article about how to make positive change in your life by changing your habits.

 There are many ways to go about changing your habits.
 Some will have extra steps than the skill resource below.
 Other may have some additional steps.
 But at its core all effective change boils down to following the 8 steps below.

 32. Find and Remove Useless or BAD Habits

 If we define useless here as having zero or worse of an impact on your goals, then simply cutting these things away would have dramatic results.
 Stop reading silly information you don't really care about if there's something you already know is better that you could be reading.

 Stop watching TV that contributes nothing to you, and you will suddenly find yourself with far more time on your hands for your own success.

-Someone asked me how I can sit back and get paid so calmly and comfortably.
+Someone asked me how I can take risks so calmly and comfortably.
 My answer was "I'm kind of amazing."
 The only problem I have with that sentence is that I told them "kind of."

 Confidence is in recognizing your own strengths and living, breathing and speaking them.
 Confident people can have weak moments, but confidence is never weak.

-You can take control of the way that you feel, behave and move forward, but you first need to start thinking in those positive, product ways that provide energy rather than draining it.
+When you have a positive mindset, you can take control of the way that you feel, behave and move forward, but you first need to start thinking in those positive, productive ways that provide energy rather than draining it.